-The Commission's concern is to highlight ways of realising equal opportunities in economic, social and cultural life.
-The Commission firmly believes that this objective may be achieved without imposing any unreasonable burden on industry or on small- and medium-size enterprises in particular.
+The Commission's concern is to highlight ways of realizing equal opportunities in economic, social and cultural life.
+The Commission firmly believes that this objective may be achieved without imposing any unreasonable burden on industry or on small and medium-sized enterprises in particular.

-- 7. This programme is concerned only with actions within the community.
-Needless to say, the Commission is also actively pursuing measures for women, initiated in the context of its development programme pursuant to provisions specifically aimed at the full integration of women into the development process (Article 123, Third Lomé Convention). - 8.
-This programme includes actions to be taken at various levels.
-The report on the implementation of the 1982-1985 Action Programme showed that although sustained efforts had been made, much remained to be done, particularly with regard to the incorporation by the Member States of Community proposals into their national laws and practice.
-There will have to be a clear definition of the role and responsibilities of the various parties concerned (Community, national, regional and local authorities, social and occupational groups - in particular the two sides of industry - and equal opportunities bodies) together with greater concertation between the latter at Community level on actions and policies pursued in this area. - 9.
-The programme can only be realised if it is supported by the political will of all parties, particularly by the Member States.
+- 7. This programme is concerned only with actions within the Community.
+Needless to say, the Commission is also actively pursuing measures for women, initiated in the context of its development programme pursuant to provisions specifically aimed at the full integration of women into the development process (Article 123, Third Lome Convention). - 8.
+This programme includes actions to be carried out at various levels.
+The report on the implementation of the 1982-85 Action Programme showed that although sustained efforts had been made, much remained to be done, particularly with regard to the incorporation by the Member States of Community proposals into their national laws and practice.
+There will have to be a clear definition of the role and responsibilities of the various parties concerned (Community, national, regional and local authorities, social and occupational groups in particular the two sides of industry and equal opportunities bodies) together with greater concertation between the latter at Community level on actions and policies pursued in this area. - 9.
+The programme can only be realized if it is supported by the political will of all parties, particularly by the Member States.
 This will should be demonstrated both by the adoption of the directives proposed in the context of the previous programme, and by a commitment to implement the present programme along the lines laid down in the attached draft resolution. - 10.
-This programme comes under the heading of the development of a 'citizen's Europe': the Community has played a vital role in promoting equal opportunities for women.
-Its activities should be developed in a broader context adapted to political, social, cultural and technological changes in the Community. - B. THE NEED FOR A MULTI-FACETED POLICY - 1.
-First of all, the improved application of existing provisions remains one of the Commission's principal responsibilities.
+This programme comes under the heading of the development of a 'people's Europe': the Community has played a vital role in promoting equal opportunities for women.
+Its activities should be developed in a broader context adapted to political, social, cultural and technological changes in the Community.